rancher/docs/content/rancher/v2.x/en/installation/ha/kubernetes-rke/_index.md

 ---
-title: 2 - Install Kubernetes with RKE
+title: 2—Install Kubernetes with RKE
 weight: 190
 ---

-Use RKE to install Kubernetes with a high-availability etcd configuration.
+Use RKE to install Kubernetes with a high availability etcd configuration.

-### Create the rancher-cluster.yml file
+### Create the `rancher-cluster.yml` File

 Using the sample below create the `rancher-cluster.yml` file.
 Replace the IP Addresses in the `nodes` list with the IP address or DNS names of the 3 Nodes you created.

+> **Notes:**
+>
+>- Air Gap User?
+[Add a private registry section]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/install-rancher/#add-private-registry-to-rke-yaml) to the sample below.
-> **Note:** If your node has public and internal addresses, it is recommended to set the `internal_address:` so Kubernetes will use it for intra-cluster communication.
+>- If your node has public and internal addresses, it is recommended to set the `internal_address:` so Kubernetes will use it for intra-cluster communication.
 Some services like AWS EC2 require setting the `internal_address:` if you want to use self-referencing security groups or firewalls.

 ```yaml
 nodes: